othmar52/instrupella/README.md

   - [ ] sortable tracklist
   - [ ] scroll to top button in tracklist
   - [ ] highlight loaded track in tracklist

+### database
   - [ ] add flag to database for marking tracks with changing tempo/downbeat (+ comment column)
+  - [ ] json export of local storage edited values that can be merged into database
+  - [ ] add like / dislike to tracks with persisting
+  - [ ] persist hotcues, tempo, downbeat
+  - [ ] apply downbeat for manually persisting downbeat
+  - [ ] apply hotcues for manually persisting hotcues
+  - [ ] add track relation to db (for listening to original full tracks with beat)?
+  - [ ] add tags to acapella tracks. for example:
+    - tempo drift
+    - downbeat drift
+    - male
+    - female
+    - sample
+    - with beat
+    - with pad
+    - vocoder

 ### general
   - [ ] metronome (generic track on 2nd deck)